 The Joint M.A.
 Curriculum

-The joint M.A. in anthropology and women's and gender studies has the following degree requirements.
-Full-time students may complete the program in one year, while part-time students are permitted to extend their studies over three or four semesters.
+The Joint M.A. in Anthropology and Women's, Gender and Sexuality Studies has the following degree requirements.
+Students may complete the program in one year or extend their studies over three or four semesters.

-- Four elective courses in anthropology, women's and gender studies, or a related field, selected in consultation with a faculty adviser.
-Normally, at least two of these courses are in anthropology and at least one is in women's and gender studies from a field other than anthropology.
+- Four elective courses in anthropology, women's, gender and sexuality studies, or a related field, selected in consultation with a faculty adviser.
+Normally, at least two of these courses are in anthropology and at least one is in WGS from a field other than anthropology.